theOehrly/Fast-F1/docs/index.rst

    pip install fastf1

 Note that Python 3.8 or higher is required.
-(The live timing client does not support Python 3.10, therefore full functionality is only available with Python 3.8 and 3.9)

 Alternatively, a wheel or a source distribution can be downloaded from Pypi.